Performance reference for Splunk Enterprise Security

 - For other apps and add-ons installed in your environment, deploy them with the deployment server if appropriate.
 See About deployment server and forwarder management in Updating Splunk Enterprise Instances.

-If add-ons included with the Enterprise Security package are managed by a deployment server, remove the deployment client configuration before installing Enterprise Security.
+- For add-ons included with Splunk Enterprise Security and managed by a deployment server, remove the deployment client configuration before installing Enterprise Security.
+Remove the

 If you install Splunk Enterprise Security in a virtualized environment, you need the same memory and CPU allocation as a non-virtualized bare-metal environment.